 Hospitals and Health Clinics

 Most B.C. citizens will visit a hospital or health clinic at some point in their life.
-These institutions provide three types of key medical services:
+These institutions provide four types of key medical services:

-The six provincial health authorities oversee the operation of B.C.'s hospitals and health clinics and are responsible for planning, delivering, and ensuring the quality of the services they provide.
+Five regional health authorities and one provincial health authority oversee the operation of B.C.'s hospitals and health clinics and are responsible for planning, delivering, and ensuring the quality of the services they provide.

 Find a Hospital or Health Clinic in B.C.